With the Google Chrome app available for iOS, you might wonder whether you can get chrome extensions on your iPhone or iPad.

 In summary, Chrome extensions will come to iPhones sooner or later, but right now, you won't be able to get Chrome extensions on iOS devices.
 However, there is a workaround to get Chrome extensions on your iPhone.
 Keep reading to find out!

 - Read More: How To Fix Deep Scratches On iPhone Screen

 You can use Chrome extensions on iPhone via the Chrome Remote Desktop app for iPhone and iPad.
 For the uninitiated, it is an app that allows you to securely access your computer from your iOS device.

 With the Chrome Remote Desktop app, access the Google Chrome application to use all of the Chrome extensions installed on your browser.
 You can set up remote access to your PC by following the steps below.

 - Under Set up Remote Access, click Download.

 - Follow the instructions to set up your computer for remote access

 - On your iOS device, open the app, sign in with a Google account, and tap on the computer you wish to connect to.

 It's not exactly what you wished for, but it does give you access to Chrome extensions from your iPhone even though the experience isn't ideal.
 It's better than nothing though.

-Alternatively, if you are keen on using extensions on your iPhone, you can use the native browser which allows installing extensions to customize the way your browser works.
+Alternatively, if you are keen on using extensions on your iPhone, you can use the native browser (Safari) which allows installing extensions to customize the way your browser works.
 Although the extension library isn't large, Apple Store has most of the important ones.
 Give it a try!